strindberg/emacsj/README.md

 ## Push/Pop Mark

-The plugin maintains a mark history (mark ring), if the plugin's push mark command is used.
+The plugin maintains a mark history (mark ring), if the plugin's Set/Push Mark for Selection command is used.
 This makes it possible to pop previous marks and go back to these previous locations.
 A separate mark history is maintained for each file where it is used.
-The history only contains unique positions; a duplicate replaces any earlier item at the same position in the file.
+The history only contains unique positions; a new mark replaces any earlier item at the same position in the file.

 Besides maintaining a mark history, another difference between the plugin command and the standard IntelliJ set-mark command, is that the former always starts a new selection, whereas IntelliJ's command toggles selection.
 In other words, if a selection is already active, using the plugin command starts a new selection at the current point, instead of only turning off the selection.

-Adding to the mark history without starting a new selection can be achieved by quickly hitting the set-mark command twice.
+Adding to the mark history without starting a new selection can be achieved by quickly hitting the Set/Push Mark for Selection command twice.

-The commands [iSearch](#isearch) and [Search/replace](#searchreplace) set the mark at the beginning of a search so that one can return to the position where the latest search started.
+The commands [Isearch](#isearch) and [Search/replace](#searchreplace) set the mark at the beginning of a search so that one can return to the position where the latest search started.
 The command [Exchange Point and Mark](#exchange-point-and-mark) also uses the mark history, as described below.